nix-community/nix-vscode-extensions/README.md

 ### Extra extensions

-The [extra.nix](nix-files/extra.nix) file contains a list of extensions to be fetched from places other than `VS Code Marketplace` and `Open VSX`.
+The [extra-extensions.toml](extra-extensions.toml) file contains a list of extensions to be fetched from places other than `VS Code Marketplace` and `Open VSX`.
 Add necessary extensions there, preferrably, for all supported platforms (see [Extensions](#extensions)).
+[nvfetcher](https://github.com/berberman/nvfetcher) will fetch the latest release versions of these extensions and write configs to [generated.nix](data/extra-extensions/generated.nix).

 ### Main flake